Washington stuns No. 9 Arizona 78-75 with Dominic Green’s buzzer beater

 However, this time the freshman guard drove into the middle, where 7-foot-1 freshman center DeAndre Ayton, a projected top-three pick in this year’s NBA draft, emphatically swatted away Nowell’s attempt.

-The rejection went straight to Green, who rose up before an Arizona defender could arrive for a three-pointer that hit the bottom of the net.
+The rejection went straight to Green, who rose up before 6-7 freshman guard Emmanuel Akot could arrive for a three-pointer.
+As Green fell to the floor near the UW bench, his high-arcing shot splashed through the bottom of the net.

 “Sometimes the best three-point shot you can get is off an offensive rebound, because guys are scrambling,” Hopkins said. “(Green) gets the shot up.
 He gets hit.